mitranim/fpx/docs/html/partials/misc.md

 ### `val(value)`

 "Constant" function.
-Returns a function that always returns the passed value.
+Returns a function that always returns the original value.
 Useful for dealing with functional APIs when values are known in advance.

 Equivalent to lodash's `_.constant`.